Gloria Macapagal Arroyo: Early life

-Gloria Macapagal Arroyo was born as Maria Gloria Macaraeg Macapagal on April 5, 1947 in San Juan, Rizal, Philippines, to politician Diosdado Macapagal and his wife, Evangelina Guico Macaraeg Macapagal.
+Arroyo was born as Maria Gloria Macaraeg Macapagal on April 5, 1947, at St. Luke's Medical Center Extension Clinic in Ermita, Manila, Philippines, to lawyer Diosdado Macapagal and his wife, Evangelina de la Cruz Macaraeg.
 She is the sister of Diosdado "Boboy" Macapagal Jr. She has two older siblings from her father's first marriage with Purita de la Rosa, the sister of Rogelio de la Rosa, Arturo Macapagal and Cielo Macapagal Salgado.
 She was raised mostly in Lubao, Pampanga and during summer vacations, she lived with her maternal grandmother in Iligan City.
-She is a polyglot, fluent in English, Filipino and several other languages.
+Arroyo was the second chief girl scout of the Girl Scouts of the Philippines.

-She moved with her family into Malacañang Palace in Manila.
+She moved with her family into Malacañang Palace in Manila when her father became president.
 A municipality was named in her honor, Gloria, Oriental Mindoro.
 She attended Assumption Convent for her elementary and high school education, graduating valedictorian in 1964.
 Arroyo then studied for two years at Georgetown University's Walsh School of Foreign Service in Washington, D.C. where she was a classmate of future United States president Bill Clinton.
-She then earned her Bachelor of Arts degree in Economics from Assumption College San Lorenzo graduating magna cum laude in 1968.
+She then earned her Bachelor of Arts degree in economics from Assumption College San Lorenzo, graduating with high honors in 1968.

 Personal life

 In 1968, Arroyo married lawyer and businessman Jose Miguel Arroyo of Binalbagan, Negros Occidental.
-They had three children, including Juan Miguel and Diosdado Ignacio Jose Maria (born in 1974).
+They have three children: including Juan Miguel (born 1969), and Diosdado Ignacio Jose Maria (born 1974).
 She received a master's degree in economics at the Ateneo de Manila University (1978) and a Ph.D. in economics from the University of the Philippines Diliman (1985).
 From 1977 to 1987, she held teaching positions in several schools, including the University of the Philippines and the Ateneo de Manila University.
 She became chairperson of the Economics Department at Assumption College.

 In 1987, she was invited by President Corazon Aquino to join the government as assistant secretary of the Department of Trade and Industry.
 She was promoted to undersecretary two years later.
 In her concurrent position as executive director of the Garments and Textile Export Board, Arroyo oversaw the rapid growth of the garment industry in the late 1980s.